Bunny (c) FreeFoto.com Bobtails Rabbit & Guinea Pig Rescue

 Assemble any toys/litter trays/bowls etc before your home check so that your checker can see them and check they are suitable.
 Ask for a list of toy ideas at the rescue.

 Sawdust or wood shavings are not appropriate bedding for guinea pigs.
 It is dusty and very drying and long-term exposure can leave your guinea vulnerable to lung problems and skin disorders.
 A pulped paper product like Megazorb (www.megazorb.co.uk) or Carefresh by Supreme Science makes a much better alternative.
-Alternatively, you can just use newspaper and fresh hay.
+Or you can just use newspaper and fresh hay.

 Good quality hay is key to your guinea pigs dietary health and because poor quality hays often contains mites and fungal spores, which can lead to skin and lung problems. .
 Good quality hay will be green and have slight moisture (not dampness) to it, which means it is a little soft and pliable to the touch.
 It should be free of dust and smell sweet and fresh, like mown grass.
 Poor quality hay will be yellowing, thin, brittle strands, which feels either very dry or damp.
 It will smell a little like dry earth or may even smell a little mouldy.
 Avoid this, your animals will not want to eat it and it is more than likely riddled with hay mites and fungal spores.

 Make sure you have found a suitable local vet who takes a special interest in guinea pigs.
 Many vets have virtually no training in guinea pig care or may have a practise, which sees very large numbers of cats and dogs and very few small animals.
 Guinea pigs are much specialised animals and many practises categorise them as “exotics”.
 You will need to find a vet who can worm your guinea pig for you six monthly.
 Have a look at www.bunnymail.co.uk at the vet’s pages for details of vets other owners can recommend.
-If you are adopting guinea pigs, you will want to join the Cavy Trust (www.cavytrust.org.uk) and they may be able to give you a list of recommended vets or a rodentologist in your area as well as giving you access to a wealth of cavy advice.

 You will want to have a look at www.gorgeousguineas.co.uk for information about caring for your guineas skin.
 You might want to get a few products ordered to show your home checker.